wso2/docs-is/en/identity-server/next/docs/deploy/deployment-guide.md

 # Deployment Patterns

-The following sections provide high-level information on the recommended deployment pattern.
+This section provides high-level information on the recommended deployment pattern.

-## Introduction

 You can run multiple nodes of WSO2 Identity Server in a cluster mode to achieve two requirements.

-1. Handle requests seamlessly: If one node becomes unavailable or is experiencing high traffic, another node will seamlessly handle the requests.
+1. **Handle requests seamlessly**: If one node becomes unavailable or is experiencing high traffic, another node will seamlessly handle the requests.
-2. Balancing traffic handling: Multiple nodes can handle the traffic together, so that cluster throughput is higher than the throughput of a single node.
+2. **Balancing traffic handling**: Multiple nodes can handle the traffic together so that cluster throughput is higher than the throughput of a single node.

 <!--For complete information on clustering concepts, see [Clustering Overview]({{base_path}}/deploy/clustering-overview). -->

-The following sections guide you through setting up the deployment pattern, which is an HA Clustered Deployment of two WSO2 Identity Server nodes.
+The following sections guide you through setting up the deployment pattern, which is a HA Clustered Deployment of two WSO2 Identity Server nodes.

----

 ## Deployment prerequisites